vuetifyjs/eslint-plugin-vuetify/README.md

 - Prevent the use of events that have been removed from Vuetify ([`no-deprecated-events`])
 - Prevent the use of classes that have been removed from Vuetify ([`no-deprecated-classes`])
 - Prevent the use of the old theme class syntax ([`no-deprecated-colors`])
+- Prevent the use of slots that have been removed from Vuetify ([`no-deprecated-slots`])
 - Prevent the use of deprecated import paths ([`no-deprecated-imports`])

+Additional rule (not included in presets):

 - Ensure icon buttons have a variant defined ([`icon-button-variant`])

 ### Grid system

-These rules are designed to help migrate to the new grid system in Vuetify v2.
+These rules are designed to help migrate to the new grid system in Vuetify v3.
 They are included in the `recommended` preset.

 - Warn about unknown attributes not being converted to classes on new grid components ([`grid-unknown-attributes`])